open-component-model/ocm-website/content/en/docs/guides/input_and_access.md

 * ociBlob
 * s3

-Not all access and input types can be combined in useful way with all artifact-types.
+Not all access and input types can be combined in useful ways with all artifact types.
 But the OCM specification defines no restrictions on possible combinations.

-## Usage:

-This section gives an overview and typical usages examples.
-Ist describes not the full list of fields and their meaning.
-Please see the [command reference](https://ocm.software/docs/cli/add/resources/) for this.
-The examples below are used in a component
+This following sections give an overview and typical usages examples for access and input types.
+It does not describes the full list of possible fields and their meaning.
+For a complete list of attributes please see the [command reference](https://ocm.software/docs/cli/add/resources/).
+The examples below are meant to be used in a component that looks like this:

 ```yaml
 - name: github.com/open-component-model/megacomponent